ryan-ott/ALMA-Matters/README.md

 This will pull the latest version of the submodule from its repository.

 ### 4. Running the Code
 Once the environment is set up and submodules are initialized, you can start running the experiments and scripts in the repository.
-For example, to evaluate a translation model, refer to the `evaluation/translation_eval2.py` script (filename will hopefully change ;).
+For example, to evaluate a translation model, refer to the `evaluation/translation_eval.sh` script.